-In 2021, the Audit Committee approved the engagement of Deloitte to serve as the Company's independent registered public accounting firm for the fiscal year 2021, for purposes of the Company's financial statements for filing under U.S. securities law for the year ending December 31, 2021.
-At the 2021 annual general meetings of shareholders, the shareholders voted to ratify the selection of Deloitte as the Company's independent registered accounting firm for the fiscal year 2021.
-Pursuant to its charter, the Audit Committee approved in advance each professional service performed by Deloitte during fiscal year 2021 and considered the possible effect of the provision of such service on the auditors' independence.
+In 2022, the Audit Committee approved the engagement of Deloitte to serve as the Company's independent registered public accounting firm for the fiscal year 2022, for purposes of the Company's financial statements for filing under U.S. securities law for the year ending December 31, 2022.
+At the 2022 annual general meetings of shareholders, the shareholders voted to ratify the selection of Deloitte as the Company's independent registered accounting firm for the fiscal year 2022.
+Pursuant to its charter, the Audit Committee approved in advance each professional service performed by Deloitte during fiscal year 2022 and considered the possible effect of the provision of such service on the auditors' independence.
 Information relating to fees paid to Deloitte is set forth in the table below.

 Under the Sarbanes-Oxley Act of 2002 and the rules of the SEC promulgated thereunder, the Audit Committee is solely responsible for the selection, appointment, compensation and oversight of the work of our independent registered public accounting firm.
-Although submission of the appointment of an independent registered public accounting firm to shareholders for ratification is not required by law, the Board considers the appointment of our independent registered public accounting firm to be an important matter of shareholder concern and is submitting the appointment of Deloitte for ratification by our shareholders, as a matter of good corporate practice.
+Although submission of the appointment of an independent registered public accounting firm to shareholders for ratification is not required by law, the Board considers the appointment of our independent registered public accounting the appointment of Deloitte for ratification by our shareholders, as a matter of good corporate practice.